 There are people, both Christian and non-Christian, who share a common belief that the use of prescribed narcotic-based pain medication is wrong.
 Some believe that using them has a moral downside.
 In their way of thinking, anything that makes you feel good just has to be sinful.
 Others are more concerned with physical addiction.
 I’ve known of parents who wouldn’t give their children pain medication after surgery, ignorantly believing that the child would become an uncontrollable drug addict, robbing liquor stores to maintain their habit.

 When I was in Walter Reed hospital, there was an old man in his 80’s, dying of cancer in the next room.
-The nurses would give him hourly injections of morphine to help relieve his misery as he migrated towards eternity.
+The nurses would give him hourly injections of morphine to help relieve his misery as he migrated towards death.
 The rest of us on the ward could set our watches by his screams of agony when his next shot was due.
 To this day, I remember that poor guy’s screams.

-Those who hold to these bogus notions have never had surgery, have never suffered (or seen a loved one suffer) through terminal cancer, or experienced other debilitating pain.
+Those who hold to such notions have never had surgery, have never suffered (or seen a loved one suffer) through terminal cancer, or experienced other debilitating pain.
 I suffered second- and third-degree burns on both legs and feet, spending 2 weeks in a regional burn treatment center.
 I can only describe the pain as if I had waded into a pool of molten lava.
 Without such drugs, I would have died of shock.

 Folks embrace this belief merely because the medication makes one feel good.
 They think that the “buzz” one gets from the narcotic is sinful.
 Never mind that the drug does its job of minimizing or eliminating a person’s agony.
-The buzz is called a side effect.
+The “buzz” is called a side effect.
 You don’t take the drug for the side effect, you take it to kill the pain.
-Such Christians are suffering from a conscience issue.
+Anti-drug folks are suffering from a conscience issue.
 They think that because narcotics make a person loopy, this is somehow wrong, and on that basis alone, should be avoided.

 …why…do you submit yourself to decrees, such as, “Do not handle, do not taste, do not touch!” (which all refer to things destined to perish with use)—in accordance with the commandments and teachings of men?
 These are matters which have, to be sure, the appearance of wisdom in self-made religion and self-abasement and severe treatment of the body, but are of no value against fleshly indulgence.
 (Col 2:20-23) (Emphasis mine)